billythedummy/cse469-proj-utils/README.md

 4. Call `./testmod.sh $MODULE` - this will compile `$MODULE` in `testcode/$MODULE_test/obj_dir/` into cpp with `verilator`, then compile `$MODULE_test.cpp` into an executable `V$MODULE`, run the executable and dump the output to a vcd file `V$MODULE.vcd` (make sure to have `vcdTrace` enabled), then open the .vcd file with gtkwave

 ## Stuff you have to edit when testing a new module
-Typically when I create a new model I just copy-paste the `Makefile` and `_test.cpp` file and rename those.
+Typically when I create a new model I just copy-paste the `Makefile` and `$OLDMODULE_test.cpp` file and rename the latter to `$NEWMODULE_test.cpp`.
 Below is a checklist of things you'll have to change after doing that.
 1. Makefile: redefine `TARGET` with the name of the new cpp test file
 2. Makefile: redefine `TOPMODULE` with the name of the new verilog module
 3. Makefile: might have to change `RTLSRC` if your verilog module is in another directory
-4. cpp: find and replace all instances of `V$OLDMODULE` with `V$NEWMODULE`
+4. $NEWMODULE_test.cpp: find and replace all instances of `V$OLDMODULE` with `V$NEWMODULE`

 ## Generating custom ARM ASM
 Note: assumes you're using the `arm-linux-gnueabihf` toolchain.
 Change it to `arm-none-` or whatever you're using in `dump.sh` if you wanna change that.